Why Backup Dropbox to Local Drive?

 Way 1: Use the Dropbox Web App

-Step 3: Now, connect your external hard drive and make sure it can be detected by your computer.
-Then you can move the downloaded data to the external hard drive directly.
+Now, connect your external hard drive and make sure it can be detected by your computer.
+Then you can move the downloaded data to the external hard drive directly by dragging and dropping.

 Pros of this way: